 Figure 28 shows the historical actual and forecast data for the creation of STCs through SWH classified as commercial sized units.
-The number of installations and STCs generated for commercial SWH systems has dropped significantly in 2022, partly because business expenditure was likely brought forward to 2021, and because air-sourced heat pumps are also gaining popularity in the commercial sector.
-STCs generated are expected to remain stable at around 16,000 STCs per year.
+The number of installations and STCs generated for commercial SWH systems has dropped significantly in 2023, because air source heat pumps are also gaining popularity in the commercial sector.
+STCs generated are expected to remain stable at around 3,000 STCs per year.